DETAILED ACTION

 4. Considering objective evidence present in the application indicating obviousness or nonobviousness.

-Claim(s) 4-6, 10-14, 20-21, and 24 are rejected under 35 U.S.C.
-103 as being unpatentable over Davis et al. (Publication No. US 2018/0228642 A1).
+Claim(s) 1-14, 19, and 26-29 are rejected under 35 U.S.C.
+103 as being unpatentable over Davis et al. (Publication No. US 2018/0228642 A1) in view of Brenikov (Publication No. GB 2507318 A).

 However, the embodiment of Figure 23A-B of Davis teaches wherein each of the two arms include a width of at least about 2.5 cm (second to fourth sizes of the anchor has an anchor 50 with each arm having a width that ranges from approximately 2 to 20 centimeters wide; Paragraph 0086; Figure 23A-B).

 Davis is considered to be analogous to the claimed invention because they are in the same field of external urine collection devices.
-Therefore, it would have been obvious to someone of ordinary skill in the art before the effective filing date of the claimed invention to have modified Davis to incorporate the embodiment of Figures 23A-B of Davis and have the anchor of Davis to be the anchors of different sizes, as taught by the embodiment of Figures 23A-B of Davis.
+Therefore, it would have been obvious to someone of ordinary skill in the art before the effective filing date of the claimed invention to have modified Davis in view of Brenikov to incorporate the embodiment of Figures 23A-B of Davis and have the anchor of Davis to be the anchors of different sizes, as taught by the embodiment of Figures 23A-B of Davis.
 This would allow for the anchor to adhere to users of different sizes, such as a larger width for users who are larger in size (Davis; Paragraph 0086).

 However, the embodiment of Figure 23A-B of Davis teaches wherein each of the two arms include a width of at least about 2.5 cm (third to fourth sizes of the anchor has an anchor 50 with each arm having a width that ranges from approximately 6 to 20 centimeters wide; Paragraph 0086; Figure 23A-B).

 Davis is considered to be analogous to the claimed invention because they are in the same field of external urine collection devices.
-Therefore, it would have been obvious to someone of ordinary skill in the art before the effective filing date of the claimed invention to have modified Davis to incorporate the embodiment of Figures 23A-B of Davis and have the anchor of Davis to be the anchors of different sizes, as taught by the embodiment of Figures 23A-B of Davis.
+Therefore, it would have been obvious to someone of ordinary skill in the art before the effective filing date of the claimed invention to have modified Davis in view of Brenikov to incorporate the embodiment of Figures 23A-B of Davis and have the anchor of Davis to be the anchors of different sizes, as taught by the embodiment of Figures 23A-B of Davis.
 This would allow for the anchor to adhere to users of different sizes, such as a larger width for users who are larger in size (Davis; Paragraph 0086).

 However, the embodiment of Figure 23A-B of Davis teaches wherein each of the two arms extend at least about 2.5 cm from the fluid impermeable barrier (second to fourth sizes of the anchor has an anchor 50 with each arm having a extends longitudinally from the cover 20/fluid impermeable barrier of the device 10 that ranges from approximately 2 to 20 centimeters wide; Paragraph 0086; Figure 23A-B).

 Davis is considered to be analogous to the claimed invention because they are in the same field of external urine collection devices.
-Therefore, it would have been obvious to someone of ordinary skill in the art before the effective filing date of the claimed invention to have modified Davis to incorporate the embodiment of Figures 23A-B of Davis and have the anchor of Davis to be the anchors of different sizes, as taught by the embodiment of Figures 23A-B of Davis.
+Therefore, it would have been obvious to someone of ordinary skill in the art before the effective filing date of the claimed invention to have modified Davis in view of Brenikov to incorporate the embodiment of Figures 23A-B of Davis and have the anchor of Davis to be the anchors of different sizes, as taught by the embodiment of Figures 23A-B of Davis.
 This would allow for the anchor to adhere to users of different sizes, such as a larger width for users who are larger in size (Davis; Paragraph 0086).

 However, the embodiment of Figure 23A-B of Davis teaches wherein each of the two arms extend at least about 5.1 cm from the fluid impermeable barrier (third to fourth sizes of the anchor has an anchor 50 with each arm having a extends longitudinally from the cover 20/fluid impermeable barrier of the device 10 that ranges from approximately 6 to 20 centimeters wide; Paragraph 0086; Figure 23A-B).